Thursday, April 17, 2025

 The earth will be smitten with a curse unless there is a welding link between fathers and children, D&C 128:18 ...

-So basically, just like the Revivalist Preachers of Smith's day who used various methods of emotional manipulation to gain converts, Smith used the same tactics.
-In the above quotes from LDS scripture, we see the constant talk of God cursing people.
-So the Book of Mormon talking about cursing an entire ethnicity, Native Americans, would have scared readers of the Book of Mormon into seeking to avoid a similar cursing, whether that cursing was meant as a literal change in skin color or not.
-For Smith also used the language of Hell to scare readers of the Book of Mormon into obedience and compliance, which is made clear in a revelation Smith gave to Martin Harris in D&C 19: wherein Smith admits such language of Hell in the Book of Mormon was designed to "work upon the hearts of the children of men" (verse 7).
+So basically, just like the Revivalist Preachers of Smith's day who used various methods of emotional manipulation to gain converts, Smith used similar tactics.
+In the above quotes from LDS Scripture, we see the constant talk of God cursing people.
+So the Book of Mormon talking about cursing an entire ethnicity, Native Americans, would have scared readers of the Book of Mormon into seeking to avoid a similar cursing upon them, whether that cursing was meant as a literal change in skin color or not.
+For Smith also used the language of Hell to scare readers of the Book of Mormon into obedience and compliance, which is made clear in a revelation Smith gave to Martin Harris in D&C 19: wherein Smith admits the Hell fire language in the Book of Mormon was designed to "work upon the hearts of the children of men" (verse 7).
 In other words, Smith used Hell-fire threats to deliberately scare and manipulate his readers of the Book of Mormon (who in the early 1830s were mostly Protestants who feared an actual eternal Hell); so that they'd be scared into converting to his new Mormon religion.
+In other words, even if Smith himself did not personally believe in the threat of eternal conscious torment in Hell for wrong belief or lack of belief, Smith was willing to use that fear tactic to gain converts.
+So what does that say about Joseph Smith's personality that he was willing and able to use such a harmful psychological fear tactic?
+Does it not better explain that the same Joseph Smith would later produce a revelation that threatened his wife Emma with destruction, if she did not accept his taking plural wives in D&C 132?

 I have found that many LDS members have no idea just how often the Book of Mormon actually attempts to scare readers with Hell fire threats.
 As the LDS article The Concept of Hell by Larry E. Dahl explains: